Chapter 6: Deepground Strikes Back

 Reunited with her ally, Shelke struck an honestly badass pose with Azul behind her, only for Azul to ruin it by inexplicably attacking her.
 At first, Kyle and I assumed he was simply berserk.
 Shelke held him off by using the orange Materia you might remember her collecting chapters and chapters ago, explaining that it was a “Shield Materia.”
 For whatever reason, this caused Azul to transform back to his regular self, and he asked Shelke why he was getting in his way.
-Uh… because you were attacking her, dude, and you’re in a hallway with nowhere to run.
+Uh… because you were attacking her, dude, and you’ve trapped her in a hallway with nowhere to run.
 It seems Azul really didn’t know what he was doing as a Behemoth King, but once he’s heard that he attacked Shelke, he acts as though this is a sign of some sort, and he begins to try to attack Shelke deliberately.
 He explains that Shelke isn’t built to be a warrior, and her only skill is “collecting data from inside a virtual reality.”
 He claims Weiss no longer needs her, since they have the galaxy Materia from Vincent and that was all they ever needed Shelke for.
 By the way, the galaxy Materia is finally identified as the Protomateria during this scene, not that that was particularly surprising.
 Azul then says that Shelke has “the doctor’s” data in her “neural network” (just say “brain,” Azul, don’t be that guy) and Azul aims to destroy it lest the WRO get its hands on that information.
 It probably would have been better not to say that where Shelke or the WRO could hear it, but I suppose an explanation is an explanation.
 How or why Azul attacking Shelke when he was a Behemoth is a sign that Weiss gave him the go-ahead is never explained.